macCesar/purgetss-docs/docs/customization/1-Configuring Guide.md

 }
 ```

-By default, these colors will be made available everywhere in the framework where you use colors, like the text color utilities, border color utilities, background color utilities, and more.
+By default, these colors will be available everywhere in the framework where you use colors, like the text color, border color, background color utilities, and more.

 ### Color object syntax
 Colors are defined as a simple list of key-value pairs, or as nested object notation.
 The nested keys are added to the base color name as modifiers.